mustafasoylu/weather-django/README.md

 PAGE_CACHE_MINUTES = 5
 ```

 The application supports English, Japanese and Turkish.
-A new language can be added too, but proper translation for showing the have to be added to PAGE_TEXTS variable.
+A new language can be added too, but proper translation for showing the front end texts have to be added to PAGE_TEXTS as a variable.

 ```python
 OPENWEATHER_LANGUAGES = ["tr", "en", "ja"]